 Michael Connell

-Professor, Business and Economics
+Professor | Business and Economics | Department Chair

 Biography

-Young people need a guide to organize that knowledge and show them to the path.
+We live in an increasingly complex world.
+We have access to an incomprehensible amount of knowledge that grows daily.
+Young people need a guide to organize that knowledge and lead them down the path of higher education.
 In the beginning, they need someone to tell them what is important and why it is important.
-Later, they need someone to teach them how to analyze information and think critically about that information.
-I believe that is the role of the faculty member.
+Later, they need someone to teach them how to analyze information and think critically on their own.
+That is the role of the faculty mentor.

-I love to learn about the roles that economics and law play in the organization and well-being of society.
+I love to learn about the roles that prices, property rights and contracts play in the organization and well-being of society.
 I love the process of sharing my learning with others in the hope of imparting a similar understanding of society and inspiring a love of learning.
+I am not naive enough to believe that I can do this for every student, but I am foolish enough to hope that I do that for some, and perhaps, many students.
+If so, I have been successful.
+Teaching is not what I do, it is who I am.

 Interests